Tzu Chi University

 — Establish a sound feedback mechanism, regularly collect opinions and suggestions from international students, and continuously optimize and improve based on this feedback.

-— Help international students better integrate into the local society, cooperate with enterprises and community organizations in the Hualien area to provide international students with internship and volunteer service opportunities.
-This will not only enable students to gain valuable practical experience, but also gain a deeper understanding of Taiwanese culture.
+— To help international students integrate into local society, we collaborate with businesses and community organizations in Hualien to offer internships and volunteer opportunities.
+This allows students to gain practical experience while developing a deep understanding of Taiwanese culture.

-At the same time, the school’s International Student Association organizes various activities to provide international students with a platform to develop their talents.
+At the same time, the school’s International Student Association organizes various activities to provide a dedicated platform for international students to showcase their talents and build a supportive community.

 Departments